michaelnisi/swifters/README.md

 #### Expected output

-Unless you have selected a development team in the project editor, in the 'Swifters' target, the build will fail, but you should now be set to try the app in a simulator.
-Just select a team for signing to deploy onto a device.
+Unless you have selected a team, the last step will fail, but leave you set for running the app in a simulator.
+If you plan to run Swifters on a decice, just select a development team in the project editor of the Swifters target for signing.

-### Enjoy
+### Running the app

 ```
 $ open Swifters.xcworkspace
 ```

-Select 'Swifters' target and Run.
+- Select Swifters target
+- Run ⌘R 🙌

 ### Node.js